 1. Naturally Curly Hair Care

-Be it hot oil massages, hair masks or natural rinses – there are a ton of different things that you can incorporate into your hair care routine to shower your curly hair with love.
-Here’s a few things that you can do:
+Be it hot oil massages, hair masks, or natural rinses – there are a ton of different things that you can incorporate into your hair care routine to shower your curly hair with love.
+Here are a few things that you can do:

-- Hot oil massages: When it comes to choosing an oil to nourish your hair, the world is your oyster.
+- Hot oil massages: When it comes to choosing oil to nourish your hair, the world is your oyster.
 Coconut oil, olive oil, and almond oil are just a few options that you can try out.
-Just leave the bottle of oil in a bowl of hot water or microwave the oil in a bowl for a few seconds to heat it up.
-Not only does massaging your curly hair with hot oil deep condition your hair and repair it from within, it also makes it more smooth, manageable and easy to detangle.
+Just leave the bottle of oil in a bowl of hot water or microwave the oil in a container for a few seconds to heat it.
+Not only does massaging your curly hair with hot oil deep condition your hair and repair it from within, but it also makes it more smooth, manageable, and easy to detangle.

 - Apple cider vinegar natural rinse: If you struggle with detangling your curly hair because of how easily it gets knotted up, then you need to try rinsing your hair with apple cider vinegar.
-The acidity of apple cider vinegar closes and flattens out the hair cuticle, which makes you hair smoother and easier to detangle.
-Just mix 2 tablespoons of apple cider vinegar and a few drops of lavender oil in a mug of cool water and pour it over your hair after shampooing it.
+The acidity of apple cider vinegar closes and flattens out the hair cuticle, which makes your hair smoother and more comfortable to detangle.
+Just mix two tablespoons of apple cider vinegar and a few drops of lavender oil in a mug of cold water and pour it over your hair after shampooing it.
 Leave it on for a couple of minutes before rinsing it off with water.

 2. Washing Curly Hair